amplitude/amplitude-docs/content/collections/get-started/en/understand-conversion-rate.md

 The Conversion Report template includes the following charts:

-* What is the conversion rate of this funnel?
+* What's the conversion rate of this funnel?
 * How is the conversion rate changing over time?
 * How long does it take users to convert?
 * How many times do users do `New User` before doing `Any Active Event`?
 * What paths do users take to get to `Any Active Event`?

-For a more detailed view into any of these questions, you can simply click the title of the chart you’re interested in, and you’ll be taken directly to it.
+For a more detailed view into any of these questions, simply click the title of the chart you’re interested in.

 ## Customize the User Activity template